limyansky/personal_website/_posts/2024-04-24-Solar-Eclipse.md

 The result wasn't the prettiest thing in the world, but it worked!
 At 3:10 pm, I snapped the photo of the eclipse shown to the right below.
 Unsurprisingly, it matches perfectly with Mathematica's visualization for my time and location (shown on the left)!
-It is easy to see the mirroring I mentioned earlier, and if you look closely enough, you can make out the inversion as well.
+It is easy to see the mirroring I mentioned earlier, and if you look closely enough, you can make out the upside-down inversion as well.

 {:refdef: style="text-align: center;"}
 ![My Eclipse](/assets/images/eclipse_article/Comparison.png)